thisismetis/Metis_Fundamentals/anaconda_and_metis_env/metis_env_instructions.md

 # Metis Conda Environment

 We recommend checking out the [walkthrough video](https://youtu.be/q1RXF4fdlJc) that accompanies these instructions.
-This section is recommended but not required for **Beginner Python and Math for Data Science students**.
+This section is recommended but not required for **Beginner Python and Math for Data Science** students.

 ### Environment management